 This is the atomic time standard basis of our everyday time keeping.
 This time scale is kept by time laboratories around the world, including the U.S. Naval Observatory, and is determined using highly precise atomic clocks.
-Universal Time (UT), on the other hand, ( usually denoted as UT1) is a measure of the rotation angle of the Earth as observed astronomically.
+Universal Time (UT), on the other hand, as usually used as UT1 is a measure of the rotation angle of the Earth as observed astronomically.
 UTC is not permitted to differ from UT1 by more than 0.9 second.
 When it appears that the difference between the two kinds of time may approach this limit, a one-second change called a "leap second" is introduced into UTC.
 This occurs on average about once every year to a year and a half.
-This is not because the earth is slowing in rotation, but rather because the rate of time keeping is different between the two and the rotation rate fluctuates.
+This is not because the earth is slowing in rotation, but rather because the rate of time keeping is different between the two.
 UTC is readily obtained from the GPS satellites.